electron/notarize/README.md

 ### Notarization on older macOS versions

-Xcode 13 is available from macOS 11.3, but notarization can be performed on systems down to macOS 10.5 ([source](https://developer.apple.com/documentation/technotes/tn3147-migrating-to-the-latest-notarization-tool#Enable-notarization-on-an-older-version-of-macOS)).
+Xcode 13 is available from macOS 11.3, but notarization can be performed on systems down to macOS 10.15 (see [TN3147](https://developer.apple.com/documentation/technotes/tn3147-migrating-to-the-latest-notarization-tool#Enable-notarization-on-an-older-version-of-macOS) for more information).

 To achieve this, you can copy notarytool binary from a newer macOS version and provide its path as `notarytoolPath` option.